j-faria/kima/examples/BL2009/README.md

 without an offset due to the HARPS change of optical fibers, and no linear trend.
 The number of planets in the model is fixed to 1.

-Inside the RVmodel() constructor, we define the priors for the model parameters, the same as those used by Balan & Lahav (2009).
+Inside the `RVmodel()` constructor, we define the priors for the model parameters to be the same as those used by Balan & Lahav (2009) -- see their [Table 1](https://academic.oup.com/view-large/20641662).

 To compile and run, type